mgu0625/ORCA6-Studies/docs/HYQ_CaseStudy.md

 - Compare structural and electronic properties in acetonitrile, DMSO, n-hexane, and water
 - Conduct calculations using PBE, PBE0, and B3LYP functionals to examine solvent and functional interplay

-3. MO and NBO analysis
+3. MO and Electron Density analysis
 - Extract MO data using different ORCA's built-in MO printing commands
-- Perform single-point energy calculation for NBO analysis
 - Investigate electronic structure changes in different solvent environments

 ------